 The Manas National park is divided into three main ranges and several bits for monitoring and protection.
 The main ranges are…

 - Panbaari (western range) and

 How to Reach Manas National Park?

 By Road: The best way to reach Manas National Park is by roadways and railways.
-It is situated 170 KM far from Assam main city Guwahati.
+It is situated 170 KM far from Assam’s main city Guwahati.

-By Train: Barpeta Road is well connected with road and railway.
-All most all major trains make a stop in Barpeta Road and the National highway NH-31 passes through this town.
+By Train: Barpeta Road is well connected with the road and railway.
+All major trains make a stop on Barpeta Road and the National Highway NH-31 passes through this town.

 Barpeta Road also has the office of the Field Director and the central range of Manas National park – “BahBari” is just 25 Km away.